 If your primary driver is autonomy and control, consider these options:

 For some companies, particularly those in highly regulated industries, control over their data, infrastructure, and IT assets is essential.
 Generally, these organizations prefer to invest in infrastructure and software licensing as well as the expertise to maintain the system and its customizations.
 Increasingly, On-Premise environments (either housed in your data center or hosted by a third party) provide flexible options to customers seeking control and autonomy over their business process configuration, their data, their IT hardware assets, and upgrade/maintenance cycles.
-You can begin with SAP’s baseline (Best Practices) and work with a partner, such as Enowa, to make the system fit your unique differentiators.
+You can begin with SAP’s baseline (Best Practices and Model Company) and work with a partner, such as Enowa, to make the system fit your unique differentiators.

 Advantages: Full control over data, configuration, customization, maintenance, and upgrade cycles.

 It’s the deployment option you’re likely most familiar with and it’s available for S/4HANA.
 Autonomy?
 There’s plenty.
 You buy SAP licenses and pay annual maintenance on your license footprint in perpetuity.
 You purchase the infrastructure through capital expenditure, choosing the hardware you want your system to run on in your on-site data center or with a colocation provider.

 Advantages: Full control over hardware usually managed by your own employees.

 The hosted public cloud, including AWS, Google, and MS Azure, offers high levels of control over your SAP landscape, while providing you with better scalability and agility as an end-to-end information platform.
 In this model, you still own your S/4HANA licenses, but move your infrastructure and services to a tested cloud platform that delivers high levels of availability and privacy.
 These cloud providers easily support and integrate additional hosted software packages you may be using to run your company.